About Organ Transplants

 The organ transplantation community faces three main issues:

 Lack of organs

-Of the +120,000 people waiting for an organ, an average of 22 people will die a day waiting.
+There are over 105,000 people waiting for an organ, and an average of 17 people will die a day waiting.
 The number of organs sufficient for transplantation from deceased and living donors has plateaued.
-In 2015, 30,000 transplants brought new life to patients and their families.
+In 2021, 41,354 transplants brought new life to patients and their families.